-If you are interested in finding out more about your natural hormone fluctuations across your entire menstrual cycle after stopping hormonal contraception, then our Female Hormones Mapping product can help.
-Once you've had your first breakthrough bleed after stopping contraception and start to have your natural menstrual cycle, you will be able to use our test.
+If you are interested in finding out more about your natural hormone fluctuations across your entire menstrual cycle after stopping hormonal contraception, then our advanced female hormone test, MyFORM™, can help.
+Once you’ve had your first breakthrough bleed after stopping contraception and start to have your natural menstrual cycle, you will be able to use our test.
 The test measures your hormone levels from finger-prick blood samples taken on day 14 and day 21 of your cycle.

 There are no specific ways to come off hormonal contraception and you can stop whenever is the right time for you.